Cookies & Cups > Recipes > Cookies > Monster Cookies

 Recipe Ingredients

-The ingredients for this peanut butter and oat cookie recipe are pretty standard.
+The ingredients for this monster cookies recipe are pretty standard.
 Making these cookies from scratch is no stress!

-• Creamy Peanut Butter: I don’t recommend using natural peanut butter.
+• Creamy Peanut Butter: I don’t recommend using natural peanut butter, as it tends to separate too much.

-• Eggs: it’s not a bad idea to let these come to room temperature too.
+• Eggs: Tt’s not a bad idea to let these come to room temperature too.

-• Baking Soda: will help your cookies rise up nice and tall.
+• Baking Soda: Helps your cookies rise up nice and tall.

 • All Purpose Flour